-Demand curve is a curve that is used in Microeconomics to determine how much quantity of any particular commodity that people are willing to purchase with corresponding changes in its price.
+Demand curve is a curve that is used in microeconomics to determine the quantity of any particular commodity that people are willing to purchase with corresponding changes in its price.

-It is represented as the price of the commodity on y-axis and the quantity demanded at the x-axis in a graph.
+It is represented as the price of the commodity on the y-axis and the quantity demanded on the x-axis in a graph.

 What is the Law of Demand?

-Law of demand is regarded as one of the most basic concepts that is being studied in the field of Economics.
-It states that keeping all other factors constant (cetris peribus) the demanded quantity of a good is shown to exhibit an inverse relationship with the price of a good.
+The law of demand is regarded as one of the most basic concepts that are being studied in the field of economics.
+It states that keeping all the other factors constant (ceteris paribus), the demanded quantity of a good is shown to exhibit an inverse relationship with the price of the good.

 In simple words, with an increase in price, the demand decreases and with a decrease in price, the demand increases.
-The law of demand is used in conjunction with the law of supply to determine efficient resource allocation and optimum quantity and price of goods.
+The law of demand is used in conjunction with the law of supply to determine an efficient resource allocation and the optimum quantity and price of goods.

-The consumer preference theory helps in understanding the combination of goods that a consumer might prefer taking into account budgetary constraints and price of goods in the market.
+The consumer preference theory helps in understanding the combination of goods that a consumer might prefer, taking into account the budgetary constraints and the price of goods in the market.